kgwinnup/kgwinnup.github.io/_posts/2017-04-28-radare2-emulation.markdown

 categories: reversing
 ---

 [Radare2](https://radare.org) is a project I've been watching with some interest for a while.
 Although, being a little removed from reversing for almost a year now, getting comfortable with Radare2 was never something on the top of my Todo stack.
-That has sense changed and wow!
+That has sinse changed and wow!
 Radare2 is awesome.
 I am still going through and figuring out all the commands and exploring capabilities, but so far I am very impressed.

 This binary lab in particular is interesting because it contains self modifying code that makes a callback to RPI servers.
 The self modifying code is xor encoded and makes for a cool example to try out some of Radare2's features!